lightly-ai/lightly/docs/source/getting_started/advanced.rst

   augmentations.
 You find the default parameters here: :ref:`ref-cli-config-default`.

-.. note:: Since **solarization** and **random rotations** by 90 degrees are not supported in Torchvision, we added them also to the :py:mod:`~lightly.transforms` module.
+.. note:: Since **solarization** and **random rotations** by 90 degrees are not supported in Torchvision, we added them to the :py:mod:`~lightly.transforms` module as well.

 Custom Transforms